Frequently Asked Questions

 What areas do you currently serve?

-Mynd is currently operating in the Bay Area, Southern California, Sacramento and Washington State.
+Mynd is currently operating in the Bay Area, Southern California, Sacramento, Washington state, Arizona, Nevada, and Georgia.
 More markets are coming soon.

 What are the requirements to lease a home with Mynd?